 The general appearance of the Silver Labrador is similar to a standard Labrador.
 They’re medium to large-sized dogs with a broad chest and skull and are somewhat bulky but well-balanced in proportions.

 An adult silver lab will stand anywhere around 22.5-24.5 inches in height for males and 21.5-23.5 inches for females.
 They weigh on the heavier end of the spectrum, with male silver labs weighing between 65-80 pounds and females weighing between 55-70 pounds.

 However, the most spectacular feature of this dog is their shiny, silver coat.
 Their fur is short and straight and has a silver-bluish hue that makes them stand out.
 Also, they have a double-coat, so they’ll probably shed during spring and fall seasons.

 Temperament Of Silver Labradors

-Silver Labs are some of the jolliest, social, and loyal companions you can have.
-They love just about any kind of physical activity and are extremely devoted to pleasing their family.
+Silver Labs are some of the most playful, social, and loyal companions you can have.
+They love just about any physical activity and are extremely devoted to pleasing their family.

 They’re also extremely active pups and require at least 60-minutes of exercise per day.
-These dogs are also extremely intelligent and can figure out things on their own.
-This also makes training them a breeze, but their intelligence can involve them in mischievous activities.
+These dogs are also extremely intelligent and can figure out things on their own, which makes training them a breeze, but their intelligence can lead them to mischief.

 Silver labs make perfect family dogs as they’re excellent with kids.
 They’ve very well-mannered and love getting involved in playing sessions with just about anybody.
 With a little training, they can become your child’s best friend!